 A serene moment of closeness and experience within nature, such as the sky or horizon, the ocean or landscape, leads to a fascinating assemblage of coloration that is gradually leveled into a density of colors, and serves to be just as an intense an inspiration to Rainer Paananen as a personal event or heartfelt sentiment.

 Rainer Paananen was born in Tikkakoski, Finland, in 1990.
 He lives and works in Helsinki.
-Paananen holds a BA in Fine Arts from the Turku University of Applied Sciences and is currently studying in the Master’s Programme of Photography at the Aalto University School of Arts, Design and Architecture.
-He has recently exhibited his work in spaces such as Vapaan Taiteen Tila (Helsinki, 2017), Photographic Centre Peri (Turku, 2017) and A-space (Espoo, 2016) among others.
-His works will be exhibited in the exhibition Cyclic Repetition at Gallery Taik Persons (Berlin) in November 2018.
+Paananen holds a BA in Fine Arts from the Turku University of Applied Sciences as well as a MA in Photography at the Aalto University School of Arts, Design and Architecture.
+He has been exhibited his work in spaces such as Vapaan Taiteen Tila (Helsinki, 2017), Photographic Centre Peri (Turku, 2017) and Gallery Taik Persons (Berlin, 2018) among others.